 Most employers provide short-term and long-term disability insurance as part of benefits packages they offer to employees.
 Employer or group disability insurance policies are great to have if an injury hinders your ability to see patients or perform surgery, but it probably doesn’t cover your full income.
 Many group plans only cover 60% (or less) of your income, which may be closer to 40% when taxes come into play.

-Supplemental Disability Insurance, also called individual or private disability insurance, can help you bridge the income gap and reach 80% of your income, which is more manageable if you become injured, sick or disabled.
+Supplemental Disability Insurance for doctors, also called individual or private disability insurance, can help you bridge the income gap and reach 80% of your income, which is more manageable if you become injured, sick or disabled.

 You might be thinking, “Now why in the world would I need to be thinking about that?
 I’m a young healthy person.
 I’ve never had any health issues.This isn’t something I need to be thinking about now.
 Maybe I can start thinking about it when I get older.”

 The truth is that it’s never too early to start planning for your health.
-Disability income insurance is critically important.
+Disability insurance for doctors is critically important.
 You may not think that anything may go wrong but look at this list of common things you see and treat every day, as a doctor.

 This infographic below shows disability comes in all shapes and sized.
 Check it our for more specific statistics.